 Inviting Agility is the New Way of Working

-- Why Invite Agility? – Foundations for Inviting Agility
+- Why Invite Agility? – when open space met agile

-- Open Space, Inviting Leadership, and the Agile Manifesto – Key Insights
+- Open Space, Inviting Leadership, and the Agile Manifesto – some brief, but important, background

 - Case Story: Walmart – rapid, global, agile transformation inside of a corporate giant